 Covid restrictions on outdoor events and matches lifted

-In response to the Omicron wave, rules were put in place from Boxing Day to limit the number of people who can attend outdoor events to a maximum of 500.
+“Look for the choke points where people congregate, make sure you’re avoiding those crowds, try and make sure that you’re wearing a face covering at all times when you’re in that crowd.”

-On Tuesday last week, Nicola Sturgeon announced these rules would be eased amid early signs the country had “turned a corner”.
+Sir Gregor also stressed the importance of minimising the spread of Covid-19 while on the way to games, taking a lateral flow test before leaving and limiting the number of places where fans stop in between home and the stadium.

-As well as football matches, Murrayfield will be able to hold a full house in the Six Nations rugby.
+As well as football matches, Murrayfield will be able to host a full house for the Six Nations rugby.

 Scots will still be required to show evidence of vaccination or a recent negative lateral flow test in order to access large events.